Marius-PA/ComputerScienceNotes/2023_Notes/week06-12_november/ascii_and_unicode.md

     Data
         transference of data <br> analog or digital error checking is used
             from one device to another
     Errors
         May occur if <br> electromagnetic interference
             can cause bits to flip
                 Data integrity is <br> NOT maintained
-    Tools
-      Pen and paper
-      Mermaid
+    Error Checking
+        Process of detecting errors
+            different methods
+                Parity bits
+                    an additional least or most <br> significant bit that is <br> used to detect errors Checking wether the summation <br> of 1s, including the <br> parity bit, is odd or even Majority Voting
+                Checksums
+                Check Digits

 ```